Volatile corrosion inhibitor

-VCIs come in various formulations that are dependent on the type of system they will be used in; for example, films, oils, coatings, cleaners, etc. There are also variety of formulations that provide protection in ferrous, nonferrous, or multi-metal applications.
-Other variables include the amount of vapor phase compared to contact phase inhibitors (1).
-Because they are volatile at ambient temperature, VCI compounds can reach inaccessible crevices in metallic structures (2).
+VCIs come in various formulations that are dependent on the type of system they will be used in; for example, films, oils, coatings, cleaners, etc. There are also a variety of formulations that provide protection in ferrous, nonferrous, or multi-metal applications.
+Other variables include the amount of vapor phase compared to the contact phase inhibitors.
+Because they are volatile at ambient temperature, VCI compounds can reach inaccessible crevices in metallic structures.

+V.VCI is also called Vacuum VCI, meaning they have special properties of performance in vacuum as well as corrosion protection properties.